Master of Science in Restorative Practices

-This cornerstone course is a hybrid of four days of professional development in which you directly experience basic restorative practices (offered at a growing number of locations around the world) followed by online study in which you examine the fundamental principles of restorative practices, including readings about human emotion and behavior.
+This cornerstone course is a hybrid of four days of professional development (offered at a growing number of locations around the world), in which you directly experience basic restorative practices.
+This is followed by online study, where you examine the fundamental principles of restorative practices, including readings and discussion about human emotion and behavior.

 RP 525 Restorative Practices in Action (online)

 Restorative Practices in Action enables you to create a project to try out the basics of restorative practices in your own professional or personal setting.
 You will refine your skills and enhance your understanding, while interacting online with a peer group of enthusiastic fellow students.

 In this course, you will learn to be a good consumer of research by reading and critiquing articles.
 You will increase your understanding and skills by interacting online with your fellow students and a knowledgeable and helpful professor.

 RP 699 Final Professional Learning Group (online)

 You take this final “capstone” course when you have completed all of your other studies.
 Working online with a small “professional learning group” and a professor, you and your fellow students will support each other in writing a final paper and giving a brief oral presentation that summarizes the ideas you found most important in your degree program.

 Electives broaden your knowledge

 Select six additional hybrid, online or independent study courses to complete your degree.
 Choose electives to tailor a coherent program of study, whether you are a teacher who wants to improve classroom management and academic outcomes, a principal charged with improving school climate, a counselor seeking to thwart bullying, a professional administrator honing conflict-resolution skills, a lawyer committed to restorative justice, or a leader working in a faith or community organization.